HKUST-OCTAD-LAB/AirTrafficSim/paper.md

 ![Architecture of AirTrafficSim.\label{fig:Architecture}](figures/Architecture.png){ width=75% }

-AirTrafficSim contains a **user interface** (UI) frontend written in javascript with Ionic React framework to provide an easy-to-use 3D UI to visualize both historic and simulated air traffic in a browser.
-The base 3D globes are powered by the CesiumJS library to stream high-resolution maps, terrain, and 3D building data.
+AirTrafficSim contains a web-based frontend written in javascript with Ionic React framework to provide an easy-to-use user interface to visualize both historic and simulated air traffic in a browser.
+The 3D globes are powered by the CesiumJS library to stream high-resolution maps, terrain, and 3D building data.
 It also provides a rich API library to visualize dynamic geospatial data from the simulation.
-The UI can also visualize the navigation and weather data which will be explained below.
-It can also plot the aircraft parameters in a simulation using the Plotly.js library.
+It can also plot simulation parameters using the Plotly.js library.

 On the other hand, the backend of AirTrafficSim consists of several modules which are navigation, weather, autopilot, performance, and flight route detection as shown in \autoref{fig:UI}.